FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 24th October 2022.md

 for Transport and Irish Rail and impress upon them the need to allow leap cards to be used across

-the rail network especially the Limerick routes to Dublin and Cork which should be a priority.---
+the rail network especially the Limerick routes to Dublin and Cork which should be a priority.
+---